 b.
 In your quit group you will find people who have just started to quit at about the same time.
 You will meet people from around the country and these people will become your friends and your inspiration.
 They will also add a large measure of accountability.

 c.
 Go there daily and read and post.
 Start conversations and get to know one another.
 Try to do a Question of the Day (QOTD) and get everyone to participate.
-Post pictures so your group knows what you look like.

 d.
-Go there when you craving and ask for help.
+Go there when you are craving and ask for help.
 You will find it.
 Go there when you are strong and help those that are not.

 e.
 TALK.
 Post here, talk to your wife, friends, kids, girlfriend, parents, WHOEVER but talk through your craves and fears and emptiness.
 This will involve others in your quit, which increases support and accountability, but more importantly it gets you out of your head and lets you articulate, talk/think THROUGH the crave.
 More often than not, this will lead to a discussion or rant, which, when over, will have eclipsed the crave.

 2. Identify the enemy.

 a.
 The enemy is not the dip, nor UST, nor your friends that still dip, nor your Mom and Dad, ex-wife/girlfriend, whatever!
 It is YOU, and your quitter self must wage war with your addictive self and overcome!

 b.
 There is no such thing as a Nico-demon or a Devil.
 It is ALL in your head.
 Now FIGHT it.